mskec/cookbook.mskec.com/recipes/pizza-dough.md

 * kneed for 15 mins
 * shape into a ball

-### Bulk proof
+### Bulk proofing
-* coat your container with an olive oil
+* coat your container with olive oil
 * place the dough inside
 * cover with foil
-* let it rise at room temperature for 3-6h
+* let it rise at room temperature for 3-48h

-### Cold proof
+### Last proof
-* cold proof inside fridge for 12-24h
-* take it out and let it warm to a room temperature (~20 mins)
 * cut the dough in half
 * shape into balls

-### Last proof
-* coat your container with an olive oil or flour
+* coat your container with olive oil or flour
 * place dough balls
-* let it rise for at room temperature for at least 2h
+* let it rise at room temperature for at least 2h
 * it's ready for stretching and toppings

 ### Video guide